ianmcburnie/a11y-first-workshop/README.md

 #### Discussion

 * Should the link/title be a heading?
-I would say it is not strictly necessary, but opinion would be divided here.
+I would say it is not strictly necessary for accessibility, but maybe so for SEO.
+Opinion is often divided here.

 ### Tiles